 Cubase is one of the more popular DAWS and is one that I have grown familiar with.
 For the most part, it’s easy to use and it allows you to do everything that you would need to do.
 With this being said, there are MIDI keyboard controllers that work well with it and I want to breakdown some great options for you.

-It is my opinion that if you’re a relatively new music producer, you don’t need a crazy MIDI controller.
 The best keyboard for Cubase is going to be something that has good functionality with the DAW as well as some pads, keys, knobs, and preferably aftertouch.

 If you’re using Cubase as your main DAW, here’s a quick look at a few controllers I urge you to check out.

 All four of these options are quality picks that I have personally used and really enjoy.
 If you’re not a serious producer or you’re just beginning, I would recommend picking the MPK Mini MK2.